bytes-of-our-lives/blog/docs/decisions/README.md

 `00-kebab-case-identifier.md`.
 Do read the referenced decision record first, as it contains important instructions on how to write these documents.

-If you're drafting a new record or back-filling an old one, you can use the [ChatGPT prompt][chatgpt-prompt] below to generate a clean starting point.
-Just drop it into the chat with the relevant context or conversation.
+If you're drafting a new record or backfilling an old one, you can use [this ChatGPT prompt][chatgpt-prompt] to generate a clean starting point; it is ready to be dropped into a chat with the relevant context or conversation.

 [chatgpt-prompt]: prompts.md#extracting-a-decision-record